Powell Family Cooking

 Ingredients

-• 10-12 jumbo shrimp peeled and deveined
+• 10 to 12 jumbo shrimp peeled and deveined

 • 2 tablespoons olive oil